 It is calculated using the same equations used to penalize solutions

-See the Examples section for examples on how differences zone
+See the Examples section for examples on how different zone values

 can be used to calculate boundaries for different combinations of zones.